Avoiding A Suspended License After A DWI

 Don’t Wait Until It’s Too Late To Request A License Suspension Hearing

-You have 15 days from the date of your arrest to fight an automatic suspended license.
+You have 15 days from the date of your arrest to fight an automatic license suspension.
 If you do not make a request for an administrative hearing within 15 days, you lose your right to fight it.

 In today’s society, a valid driver’s license is essential for most people, but the penalties for driving on a suspended or revoked license are harsh.
 You have nothing to lose by fighting to keep your license or trying to obtain a conditional or occupational driver’s license.

 If you are arrested for DUI/DWI (or if you fail a Breathalyzer or Intoxilyzer test), you will be given a temporary permit that is only good for 40 days.
-If you don’t request a hearing within 15 days, your license will be suspended when that 40 days runs out.
+If you don’t request a hearing within 15 days, your license will be suspended when that time is up.

 Administrative License Review (ALR) Hearings